jeromeguillaume/kong-saml-auth-plugin/README.md

 # custom-plugins
-Init repo for setting up custom plugin in Go
+Init repository for setting up custom plugin in Go

 The purpose of this plugn is to:
 - Add a header on the request (before be sent to the backend): x-saml-auth-req
 - Add a header on the response (sent to the API Consumer): x-saml-auth-res